Hiring and Growth

 • Greatest strength?

 Boilerplate stuff.
-And sometimes that’s OK—but not if you’re just starting a business.
+And sometimes that’s OK for a job interview—but not if you’re just starting a business.

 Nope: When you’re building your team from scratch, every employee needs to be great.

-Which means the questions you ask a potential employee need to get to the heart of the behaviors, attitudes, and perspectives you truly need your first team members to possess.
+Which means the questions you ask a potential employee need to go beyond salary expectations and get to the heart of the skill set, behaviors, attitudes, and perspectives you truly need your first team members to possess for experience and cultural fit.

-If you’re ready to start assembling your team, throw out what you might have heard about which questions to ask when interviewing someone and try these startup interview questions instead.
+If you’re ready to start assembling your team, throw out what you might have heard about which questions to ask when interviewing someone and instead, try these startup interview questions and these questions successful CEOs ask when exploring who has the potential to join their companies as their next new employees.

 5 of the best interview questions to ask candidates at a startup